kawogi/luanti-rs/luanti-server/world-transmission.md

 An optional enhancement would be to store or offload the cache to a persistent memory.
 This is separate from the usual _official_ storage and merely serves as a measure to reduce the number of CPU-intensive generations and to speed up the startup.
-It shall be possible to delete this cache any time.
+It shall be possible to delete this persisted cache any time.

 ### Storage lookup

-Next the provider shall look for a stored one that can be loaded.
+Next the provider shall look for a stored block that can be loaded.
 Any loaded block will be added to the local cache.

 Depending on the storage provider it might happen that blocks are being loaded in groups even though only a single one has been requested.
-Those additional blocks shall be moved to the cache as well.
+Those additional blocks shall be added to the cache as well.
 All storage providers should be implemented in a way that grouped blocks are spatially close to each other, so that there's a high likelihood of those blocks being or becoming of interest as well.